 Is your little girl quiet?
 Is your little boy upset, while it’s pretty late at night?
 “Hush, Little Baby” is the perfect lullaby for you and your babies!
 This traditional melody from the American South promises all kinds of rewards to your children if they are quiet and you can count on it.
 Sing it with love and you can offer them and yourself a peaceful night sleep.

-Fun fact: all the verses end up with the words “Mama’s gonna…”, except for the last one, which ends up with the words “Daddy loves you and so do I”.
+Fun fact: all the verses end up with the words “Mama’s gonna…”, except for the last one, which in some versions ends up with the words “Daddy loves you and so do I”.

 2. Rock-a-bye Baby

 This is probably one of the most famous lullabies, but it’s certainly the most significant nursery rhyme throughout the last centuries.
 “Rock-a-bye Baby” was first recorded in 1805 by Benjamin Tabart in London and it was published for the first time during the 18th century.
 Its melody is a variant of the English satirical march-ballad “Lilliburlero”.